nginx/nginx/README.md

 See [Tested OS Platforms](https://nginx.org/en/#tested_os_and_platforms) for a  list of operating systems that NGINX is confirmed to run on.

 ## Windows
 Windows support is tested on Windows XP, Windows Server 2003, Windows 7, Windows 10.
 [Windows executables](https://nginx.org/en/download.html) can be found on the download page.
+Note that the current implementation of NGINX for Windows is at the Proof-of-Concept stage and can only be used for development and testing purposes.

 ## Supported deployment environments
 - Container